Coldestadam/SpotifyBSDS200/README.md

 Ava Beathard | 1247 | [https://instagram.com/avabeathard](https://instagram.com/avabeathard)
 Iasmin | 1126 | [https://instagram.com/iasmin.cantora](https://instagram.com/iasmin.cantora)

-This is a list of the top 5 artists who only have one track.
-Mc Marechal is considered popular and he happens to be a Brazilian Rapper, however the others seem to be influencers on Instagram and other online platforms like YouTube.
-To be clear, this list does not represent the data fairly, this list was created with a heavily filtered dataset through many inner joins in the query.
-However, the idea that influencers who have a large fanbase who create one track that considers them popular on Spotify seems to be true within the normal dataset.
+We find that the majority of popular artists with few tracks consist of "influencers" from other entertainment domains (i.e., YouTube, TikTok, Instagram, etc.).
+However, Mc Marechal  happens to be an outlier in this regard since he is a well-known Brazilian Rapper.
+Nonetheless, the others seem to be influencers on Instagram and other online platforms like YouTube.
+To be clear, this list does not provide a completely accurate representation of the data, since it was created by heavily filtering dataset.
+However, the observation that influencers with large fanbase tend to be successful despite releasing fewer tracks on average makes sense.

 ## How much does an artist's Twitter presence impact their popularity?